biopragmatics/oquat/docs/invalids/prefix/ncit.md

-# ICD-O
+# ncit: NCI Thesaurus

+This page summarize the different resources that reference `ncit` but use local unique identifiers that do not match the standard pattern of ^C\d+$.
+Of the 14 resources,
-The following 6 variants were found: ['NCI', 'NCI Thesaurus', 'NCIT', 'NCI_Thesaurus', 'NCIt', 'ncithesaurus']
+6 variants on the standard prefix were found: ['NCI', 'NCI Thesaurus', 'NCIT', 'NCI_Thesaurus', 'NCIt', 'ncithesaurus'].

-## `bao`
+## `bao`: BioAssay Ontology

-Identifiers for this prefix are given correctly in BioAssay Ontology.
+Identifiers for this prefix are given incorrectly correctly in `bao`.

 | external_xref                      |   usages_count | usages                                                  |
 |------------------------------------|----------------|---------------------------------------------------------|
 | `ncithesaurus:Developmental_Stage` |              1 | [UBERON:0000105](https://bioregistry.io/UBERON:0000105) |

-## `cl`
+## `cl`: Cell Ontology

-Identifiers for this prefix are given correctly in Cell Ontology.
+Identifiers for this prefix are given incorrectly correctly in `cl`.

 | external_xref                                   |   usages_count | usages                                          |
 |-------------------------------------------------|----------------|-------------------------------------------------|